aldente-rice/price_trackers/README.txt

     Maybe a user wants to buy an Xbox controller from BestBuy, so then this program will search for other websites for this specific controller spec. and compare the prices.

+Potential Features
+- For searching for the product across websites, use a weight system with a database of things with the weights
+    The brand name and model name could have a high weight, while things like color and things are lower weights
+- A Chrome extension
+- A web app
+- An android app

 Websites tracked includes:
 - BestBuy
     https://www.bestbuy.com/